dtao/PhilosopherDeveloper/source/posts/brushing-up-on-cs-part-1-algorithmic-complexity.markdown

 As I'm sure plenty of you already know (the title of this blog is a bit of a giveaway), I was a **philosophy** major in college.
 Which means I was *not* a C.S. major.
 But that's not the full extent of it: I didn't *minor* in C.S., either; I actually took *absolutely no computer sciences courses at all* in college.

-I did recently receive an M.S. in software engineering from [Carnegie Mellon](http://www.cmu.edu/silicon-valley/); but the courses in that program were higher-level in nature: software architecture, process management, software metrics, entrepreneurship--that sort of thing.
+I did recently receive an M.S. in software engineering from [Carnegie Mellon](http://www.cmu.edu/silicon-valley/); but the courses in that program were higher-level in nature: software architecture, process management, software metrics, entrepreneurship---that sort of thing.
 And so I've still never really had an academic foundation for a lot of the more theoretical stuff that those with bachelor's degrees in computer science have.

 To clarify: I *do* know a decent amount of C.S. stuff in practice, because: